FixGFATHER/TDN-ransomware/README.md

 ## Disclaimer

 This project is strictly for educational purposes.
 The authors are not responsible for any misuse of this software.
-Use this tool responsibly and ethically.
+Use this tool responsibly and ethically. **Please read this disclaimer carefully before using the software.**

 ## Installation Guide